 At that point, I still needed an illustration to make the top of the page more welcoming.
 Since this page is about me, I was wondering about doing another illustration that would mix different things I like.

 Then I remembered that my friend Laurence Vagner with a V. drew this amazing illustration to help people differentiate us.
 I asked her if I could use my character on the site.
 The illustration has this little hand drawn touch I love.
 Also, I hate photos so this perfectly reflects me and my personality, my hair colour (current one anyway).
 I love it.
+She authorised me to change a few things so the current illustration is a little bit different from the original one though.

 Code, content and building the other pages directly in the browser